 A child in pain is unacceptable to our KidZaam crew—that’s why we make every effort to see dental emergencies as soon as possible!
 Our goal is to provide young, frightened patients with the relief they need, as well as plenty of fun distractions (including kid movies, temporary tattoos, balloons, prizes, and more) that can bring back their precious smiles.
-Don’t hesitate to contact our Klubhouse at 855-KID-ZAAM for emergency dentistry in Prescott Valley, Prescott, or Cottonwood, Arizona for help.
+Don’t hesitate to contact our Klubhouse at 855-KID-ZAAM for emergency dentistry in Prescott Valley or Cottonwood, Arizona for help.

 If you’re unable to reach us right away, parents can use the following tips for common dental emergencies to help make their child feel more comfortable.
 If you can’t find the information you need, let us know—first-aid assistance is available over the phone as well!